Think Twice Before You Install An AdBlocker On Your Device, You Won’t Realize But It Might Be A Malware!

 According to Kaspersky’s recent blog post, the miner can be removed by simply reinstalling the impersonated file with the legitimate one from official resources.
 If you find a flock.exe file running on your system, simply end the process and uninstall adblockers like AdShield, NetShieldKit, OpenDNS, and the Transmission torrent.
 You should consider removing the following folders if found:

 Finally, complete the process by deleting the servicecheck_XX task from Windows Task Scheduler.

 How Do I Use Systweak Antivirus?

-With all such an interactive set of features, Systweak Antivirus is simply designed to give you the best protection as conveniently possible.
+With such an interactive set of features, Systweak Antivirus is simply designed to give you the best protection as conveniently as possible.
 To safeguard your system, follow the steps below and learn how to use Systweak Antivirus.